-*If bar and catering facilities are open (we expect this to be the case at all our events in England, at least to some extent), we know that it would be much appreciated if you could support the hosting clubs by buying a drink or having some food before or after your round.
+If bar and catering facilities are open (we expect this to be the case at all our events, at least to some extent), we know that it would be much appreciated if you could support the hosting clubs by buying a drink or having some food before or after your round.
+Thank you!

 The BJGT will continue to act in the best interest of our tournament families, as our top priority is the safety of our players, parents/caddies, and BJGT and golf club staff.